'Ellie creates a rich, ancient & rootsy sound, that's also completely new at the same time’ - Elizabeth Alker, BBC Radio 3

 Recent highlights include:

-A solo album Memory Islands, released on the Bigo and Twigetti label 29 September 2023.
+• A solo album Memory Islands, released on the Bigo and Twigetti label 29 September 2023.
 A collection of new works for violin, hardanger fiddle and electronics, which explore the strange landscape of memory and the spirit of place.
-Described as beautiful … absolutely wonderful’ (Cerys Matthews, BBC 6Music) and ‘Immersive, reflective and playful … mesmerizing’ ★★★★ (Songlines Magazine).
+The first single (Unnamed Unseen) hit #3 in the iTunes Classical Chart and was described as beautiful … absolutely wonderful’ (Cerys Matthews, BBC 6Music) and ‘Immersive, reflective and playful … mesmerizing’ ★★★★ (Songlines Magazine).

-A sound installation created as part of Ellie’s Epping Forest artist residency called Unearthing Stories of the Forest which explored the human impact on Greater London’s ancient woodland through the centuries: Iron-Age hillforts, WWII bomb craters that are now ponds, and her ancestor Thomas Willingale – a local labourer who helped save the forest during the c19th enclosure movement.
+• A sound installation created as part of Ellie’s Epping Forest artist residency called Unearthing Stories of the Forest which explored the human impact on Greater London’s ancient woodland through the centuries: Iron-Age hillforts, WWII bomb craters that are now ponds, and her ancestor Thomas Willingale – a local labourer who helped save the forest during the c19th enclosure movement.
+Wireless headsets enabled visitors to experience the sound installation while exploring the forest.
 The work was released as a limited edition album and the project linked to the Waltham Forest’s London Borough of Culture The People’s Forest.
 It was described as ‘Brilliant ...
 A rich audio tapestry of folk and drones’ (Luke Turner, The Quietus).

 Ellie is a former member (2014-2019) of ‘Britain’s most exciting new folk band’ (Uncut Magazine) and 5-time BBC Radio 2 Folk Award nominees, Stick In The Wheel.
 She has toured the UK and Europe in various bands, and performed at major UK festivals including Latitude, Glastonbury, WOMAD and Green Man; venues including Usher Hall, Royal Festival Hall, the Houses of Parliament; and in live sessions for John Kennedy (Radio X), Tom Robinson (BBC 6Music), Dermot O’Leary and Mark Radcliffe (BBC Radio 2).